Rijul-Negi/IBM-Cloud-Digital-Financial-Literacy-AI/README.md

 *4. Easy Access – Can be added to websites, used through an API, or launched directly from IBM’s Prompt Lab.*

 ## Usage

-You can interact with the AI via:
+*You can interact with the AI via:*

-1. IBM watsonx.ai Prompt Lab (test prompts directly)
+*1. IBM watsonx.ai Prompt Lab (test prompts directly)*

-2. Deployed Web Chat Widget (if integrated)
+*2. Deployed Web Chat Widget (if integrated)*

-3. REST Endpoint (send requests via curl/Postman/custom app)
+*3. REST Endpoint (send requests via curl/Postman/custom app)*

-4. Prompt Lab Testing Open your Finance Literacy asset in IBM watsonx.ai Prompt Lab.
+*4. Prompt Lab Testing Open your Finance Literacy asset in IBM watsonx.ai Prompt Lab.*

-5. Type a question in the “Test” or “Preview” section.
+*5. Type a question in the “Test” or “Preview” section.*

-Get AI-generated tips immediately.
+*Get AI-generated tips immediately.*

-6. Web Chat Preview (if deployed) Open the provided web chat or embed-page link in your browser.
+*6. Web Chat Preview (if deployed) Open the provided web chat or embed-page link in your browser.*

-7. Start a conversation
+*7. Start a conversation*

 ## Example Prompts
 *“How do I send money via UPI?"*